Image reconstruction with the JWST Interferometer: Datasets

-The other filter available on AMI, F277W, is not Nyquist-sampled, and has not been used yet for imaging.
+The other filter available on AMI, F277W, is not Nyquist-sampled, and has not yet been used for imaging.
 Additionally, the neural network predicting \ac{bfe} charge bleeding in the \amigo base model was trained on calibration data which only reached $\sim45\%$ full pixel well depth (or $\sim30\,\rm{k}$ counts).
-Hence it is not reliable in predicting \ac{bfe} above this, so here we truncate the ramp of the datasets to stay below this limit by discarding the top groups.
+Hence it is not reliable in predicting \ac{bfe} above this, so here we truncate the ramp of the datasets to stay below this limit by discarding the high flux groups.